-Some of the travelers will also ask themselves: Will I be able to find a disabled toilet?
+Some travellers will also be asking themselves: Will I be able to find a disabled toilet?
 Did I pack enough catheters?
 How will I get past customs with my catheters and medicine?

 Especially for you, we put together a checklist to ease the stress.

 You can safely manage your bladder with Intermittent Catheterization (IC) both at home and on your travels.
 Here we have gathered some advice so you can be prepared, and avoid the need for troubleshooting on your journey.

 Always pack extra catheters.
 Your journey home can be delayed, or other contingencies may occur that cause the need for more catheters.

 Tip!
 Bring extra hand sanitizer.
 Wet wipes are also good to have.